Clemapfel/jluna/README.md

-# jluna: A modern julia <-> C++ Wrapper (v0.9.0)
+# jluna: A modern Julia <-> C++ Wrapper (v0.9.0)

 ![](./header.png)

 Julia is a beautiful language, it is well-designed, and well-documented.
-Julias C-API is also well-designed, less beautiful, and much less... documented.<br>
+Julia's C-API is also well-designed, less beautiful, and much less... documented.<br>
-Heavily inspired in design and syntax by (but in no way affiliated with) the excellent Lua <-> C++ wrapper [**sol3**](https://github.com/ThePhD/sol2), jluna aims to fully wrap the official julia C-API, replacing it in projects with C++ as the host language, by making accessing julias unique strengths through C++ safe, hassle-free, and just as beautiful.
+Heavily inspired in design and syntax by (but in no way affiliated with) the excellent Lua <-> C++ wrapper [**sol3**](https://github.com/ThePhD/sol2), jluna aims to fully wrap the official Julia C-API, replacing it in projects with C++ as the host language, by making accessing Julia's unique strengths through C++ safe, hassle-free, and just as beautiful.

 ---